 |Rigidbody||The number of Rigidbody components processed by the physics engine, irrespective of the components’ sleeping state.|

 |Trigger Overlaps||The number of overlapping triggers (counted in pairs).|

-When a heavy logics or graphics frame takes a long amount of time, the Profiler has to call the physics simulation multiple times per frame.
-This means that an already resource-intensive frame takes even more time and resources.
-This might cause the physics simulation to temporarily stop according to the Maximum Allowed Timestep value, which you can set in the Project Settings window (menu: Edit > Project Settings > Time)
+When a heavy logics or graphics frame occurs that takes a long amount of time, the Physics Profiler has to call the physics simulation multiple times per frame.
+This means that an already resource-intensive frame takes even more time and resources, which can easily cause the physics simulation to temporarily stop due to the Maximum Allowed Timestep value (which can be set in Edit > Project Settings > Time).

-To detect this in your Project, select the CPU Usage Profiler module and check the number of calls for Physics.Processing or Physics.Simulate in the Overview section in the Hierarchy view.
+You can detect this in your project by selecting the CPU Usage Profiler and checking the number of calls for Physics.Processing or Physics.Simulate in the Overview section.

 In this example image, the value of 1 in the Calls column indicates that the physics simulation was called one time over the last logical frame.

 A call count close to 10 might indicate an issue.
-As a first solution, reduce the frequency of the physics simulation, and if the issue continues, check what might have caused the heavy frame before the physics engine had to use a lot of simulation calls to catch up with the game time.
-Sometimes, a heavy graphics frame might cause more physics simulation calls later on in a Scene.
+As a first solution, reduce the frequency of the physics simulation; if the issue continues, check what could have caused the heavy frame right before the Physics Profiler had to use that many simulation calls in order to catch up with the game time.
+Sometimes, a heavy graphics frame may cause more physics simulation calls later on in a Scene.

-For more detailed information about the physics simulation in your Scene, select the search box at the top of the module details pane, search for Physics.Processing, and then select Show Calls from the dropdown at the top right of the pane.
-This displays the names of the physics engine tasks that run to update your Scene.
+For more detailed information about the physics simulation in your Scene, click the triangle arrow to expand Physics.Processing as shown in the screenshot above.
+This displays the actual names of the physics engine tasks that run to update your Scene.
 The two most common names you’re likely to see are:

 Pxs: short for ‘PhysX solver’, which are physics engine tasks required by joints as well as resolving contacts for overlapping bodies.